-The following table provides information regarding outstanding restricted stock awards as of the fiscal year ended February 28, 2019.
+The following table provides information regarding outstanding restricted stock awards as of the fiscal year ended February 29, 2020.
 The Company has not awarded any restricted stock units.
 The Company has no qualified or nonqualified stock option plans and has no outstanding stock options.

-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by security holders - - - Equity compensation plans not approved by security holders (1) 1,013,780 Total - - 1,013,780
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity compensation plans approved by security holders - - - Equity compensation plans not approved by security holders (1) - - - Total - -

-(1) Available to be issued pursuant our 2009 Restricted Stock and Restricted Stock Unit Plan (the "2009 Plan"), as described in detail under the heading "Equity Compensation Plan Information", beginning on page 82.
+(1) Available to be issued pursuant our 2009 Restricted Stock and Restricted Stock Unit Plan (the "2009 Plan"), as described in detail under the heading "Equity Compensation Plan Information", beginning on page 87.
+The 2009 Plan automatically termitated after its ten-year term on April 6, 2019.